Too many men get combative when they talk politics.

 In healthy dialogue, each participant listens to better understand the other’s perspective.
 The mutual uptake of new information gradually leads to consensus and creative solutions.

-By contrast, when folks listen only to argue away the other side’s input, participants develop increasingly negative feelings about each other.
+By contrast, when folks who are talking politics listen only to argue away the other side’s input, participants develop increasingly negative feelings about each other.
 “But …, But …, But …” is likely to butt others out of your life.
 But erases what others say, and no one likes to feel erased.

 For a summary of good and bad listening habits plus a quick self-assessment quiz, you might want to check out my blogpost on listening patterns.